JosephBusayo/JosephBusayo/README.md

 <h1 align="center"> Hi There, I'm JosephBusayo <!--<img  src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="25px">--></h1>

-- 🎓 I am currently taking part in the classvisa program and zuri internship and a team lead for a departmental project.
+- 🎓 I am currently taking part in the classvisa program and zuri internship.
 - 💬 **PYTHON, DJANGO and Javascript?** yeah that's my thing.
 - 👯 I’m looking to collaborate with other developers or frontend developers.
 - 🌱 New to **Javascript and react**